 3. Collapsing cover syndrome

 Anyone who’s owned a boat long enough to remember the days before shrink-wrap has probably been down this road.
 Many of us still use other forms of covers, and even shrink wrap can sometimes succumb to the weight of snow and the battering effects of wind.
 And if that cover collapses, your boat’s going to suddenly become exposed.
 Again, the main way you can defend against this issue is by consistently checking Mom’s Mink, and making sure everything's ship-shape.
 A collapsing cover may not be preventable but if you discover what’s gone wrong in a matter of days instead of weeks, you can make some quick repairs and minimize the damage.
+According to our shrink wrap expert, in order to prevent a wrapped boat from having issues you should tap the cover with a soft broom so the snow slides off, when it exceeds six inches.
+See Shrink Wrapping a Boat, for more information on shrink wrapping.

 4. Broken back